How Long Until Foam Rolling Shows Results | 321 STRONG Answers

 ## What You'll Feel in the First Week

 Flexibility is the other early win.
-Most people gain a visible increase in range of motion in the rolled muscle group within 48 hours, assuming they spend at least 60 seconds on each area.
+A lot of people gain a visible increase in range of motion in the rolled muscle group within 48 hours, assuming they spend at least 60 seconds on each area.
 That response reflects real changes in tissue hydration, fascial mobility, and neuromuscular tone, not just a feeling of having done something productive.

 Soreness timelines depend on training intensity.
 Light foam rolling after a tough leg day will reduce next-day soreness measurably.
 Rolling before training primes the muscle for better output by increasing blood flow and reducing stiffness.
 Both approaches show results fast, often within the same session or the following morning.